No respite for Kashmiris as lockdown enters 70th day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HELD SRINAGAR: In occupied Kashmir the miseries of millions of residents of Kashmir Valley and Muslim majority areas of Jammu region continue unabated as the strict lockdown imposed by the Indian government entered the 70 day today (Sunday).
+SRINAGAR: In occupied Kashmir the miseries of millions of residents of Kashmir Valley and Muslim majority areas of Jammu region continue unabated as the strict lockdown imposed by the Indian government entered 70 days today (Sunday).

-According to the Kashmir Media Service, shops and main markets are shut and public transport is off the roads in the Kashmir Valley and Muslim majority areas of Jammu as a mark of protest to express resentment against the Indian occupation.
-Though private vehicles are plying on the roads but in the absence of public transport, people find it difficult to get to hospitals and move from one place to another to meet their loved ones.
-The claim of opening of cell phone services by Indian government proved false as the Kashmiris can’t even easily communicate with their relatives and friends owingto gag on internet and cell phone services.
+According to Kashmir Media Service shops and main markets are shut and public transport is off the roads in the Kashmir Valley and Muslim majority areas of Jammu as a mark of protest to express resentment against Indian occupation.
+Though private vehicles are plying on the roads but in the absence of public transport people find it difficult to get to the hospitals and move from one place to another to meet their loved ones.
+The claim of opening of cell phone services by India government proved false as the Kashmiris can’t even easily communicate with their relatives and friends owing to gag on internet and cell phone services.
 The lockdown and ban on communications has virtually cut off the Kashmir Valley from the outside world.

 On the other hand Indian civil rights activists talking to reporters in New Delhi urged the Indian government to restore Articles 370 and 35A as well as mobile and internet services remove the restrictions on the movement of people in the Kashmir Valley and take steps to bring back normalcy in the territory.